 Industry: Telecommunications, fitness trackers, online dating services

-The Citizen Lab has identified a range of barriers which people encounter when trying to access complete copies of their data.
-Barriers have included costs charged for access, identity verification procedures, and data transmission procedures.
-Based on these results the Citizen Lab has made a range of recommendations for reducing barriers to access.
+People who made data access requests encountered a range of barriers including: costs charged for access, identity verification procedures, and data transmission procedures.
+Based on these results recommendations were made for reducing barriers to access.

 Many companies failed to respond to requests.
 Companies that did reply often provided inconsistent information and guidance to users.

 South Korea has one of the most robust data protection regime in the world.
-However, we found very superficial compliance to data requests from companies.
+However, researchers discovered very superficial compliance to data requests from companies.
 As a result a lawsuit was filed against a major Korean telecommunications company for failing to adequately respond to requests.
 As a result, Open Net Korea filed a lawsuit against Korea Telecom.
 On December 5, 2018, the trial court ruled in favor of Open Net Korea stating that the company must provide incoming call records to customers.
 Other data such as IP address logs were given during the course of the lawsuit.

 Indonesia currently lacks specific regulations on data protection.
 Few companies responded to personal data requests and those which did provided very limited information.
 These results demonstrate the importance of introducing data protection legislation with robust data access rights for individuals.

-Data protection legislation has been in place in Malaysia since 2013, but our research shows that telecommunication companies in Malaysia are not yet ready to fully respond to data access requests.
+Data protection legislation has been in place in Malaysia since 2013, but researchers found that telecommunication companies in Malaysia are not yet ready to fully respond to data access requests.
 The results provide an important educational opportunity for policymakers and industry to better understand the requirements of Malaysia’s Personal Data Protection Act.